Master in Geoinformatics: Career Path

 • GIS Fundamentals: This course introduces students to the basics of geographic information systems (GIS) and teaches them how to use GIS software to create, edit, and analyze geospatial data.

-• Remote Sensing: In this course, students learn about the principles of remote sensing and how to use satellite and aerial imagery to collect and analyze data about the Earth's surface.
+• Remote Sensing: In this course, students learn about remote sensing principles and how to use satellite and aerial imagery to collect and analyze data about the Earth's surface.

-• Geospatial Data Science: This course covers the use of data mining and machine learning techniques to extract insights from large geospatial datasets.
+• Geospatial Data Science: This course uses data mining and machine learning techniques to extract insights from large geospatial datasets.

 • Geospatial Database Design: In this course, students learn how to design and build geospatial databases to store, manage, and analyze large volumes of geospatial data.